 Any final payments to your creditors also have to be made.
 Once this is done your completion certificate should then be sent out to you and your name taken off the Insolvency Register.

-What to do if you have not received your Completion Certificate
+What can you do if you have not received your Certificate?

 If you have been waiting longer than 8 weeks for your Completion Certificate you must contact your IVA company.
 Ask the reason for the delay.